awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 + `iam:GetContextKeysForCustomPolicy`
 + `iam:SimulateCustomPolicy`

-**To allow API users to simulate policies attached to IAM users, groups, roles, or resources**
+**To allow API users to simulate policies attached to IAM users, user groups, roles, or resources**
 Include the following actions in your policy:
 + `iam:GetContextKeysForPrincipalPolicy`
 + `iam:SimulatePrincipalPolicy`